-At your request, we have performed an actuarial valuation of the Judges Retirement System as of July 1, 2019 for the purpose of determining the actuarial required contribution for the plan year ending June 30, 2020.
-It is our understanding that any required additional State contribution for this plan year will be made on July 1, 2020 (State fiscal year end 2021).
-The major findings of the valuation are contained in this report, which reflects the benefit and funding provisions in place on July 1, 2019.
-There have been no changes to the actuarial assumptions, methods or benefit provisions from the prior valuation.
+At your request, we have performed an actuarial valuation of the Judges Retirement System as of July 1, 2020 for the purpose of determining the actuarial required contribution for the plan year ending June 30, 2021.
+It is our understanding that any required additional State contribution for this plan year will be made on July 1, 2021 (State fiscal year end 2022).
+The major findings of the valuation are contained in this report, which reflects the benefit and funding provisions in place on July 1, 2020.
+As we are preparing this report, the world is in the midst of the COVID-19 pandemic.
+After taking into consideration available information regarding the level of court fees for the prior and current fiscal year, our standard assumption that expected court fees for the current year will be equal to the actual court fees for the prior year has been modified.
+We believe the revised assumption, which reflects lower court fees for fiscal year end 2021, provides a more reasonable estimate.